 - Working (becoming a workaholic and putting in too many stressful hours)

 - Internet (staying glued to social media sites, spending too much time online)

 - Shopping (compulsively spending money buying things you don’t need)

 - Risky behavior (regular thrill-seeking activities like skydiving, for example)

 The truth is, when you engage in a behavior or activity that begins to dominate your time, finances, attention, or thoughts – you are in a danger zone.
 People in recovery from a substance use disorder are particularly susceptible to behavioral addictions.

-Believe it or not, you can feel just as powerless over a behavioral addiction as you can an addiction to drugs or alcohol.
+Believe it or not, you can feel just as powerless over a behavioral addiction as you can to an addiction to drugs or alcohol.
 Likewise, any addiction can cause your life to become unmanageable once it gets out of control.

-This is why it is best to avoid behavioral addictions wherever possible or stop the behavior as soon as you realize it has become a problem in your life.
+This is why it is best to avoid behavioral addictions wherever possible or stop the behavior as soon as you realize that it has become a problem in your life.